Hire a bookkeeper: costs, timing and how to choose

 How long does it take to onboard a new bookkeeper?

 Onboarding typically takes two to four weeks, depending on your business complexity and the state of your records.
-Expect initial meetings to review your current system, time to grant software access and share documentation, and a review period to ensure accuracy.
+The process includes reviewing your current system, granting software access, sharing documentation, and a review period to confirm accuracy.
+Having your records organized before onboarding speeds things up.

 Disclaimer